 Was it worth it?
 Sure there’s enough parking now, but we lost a beautiful structure.
 On any given day the parking lot sits half empty and has made the corner rather unambitious and undesirable.
-When visitors rave about destinations in our neighborhood, never have I heard anyone cite this structure as particularly attractive or wonderful.
-Locals never brag about the aesthetics or social value of this structure.
+When visitors rave about destinations in our neighborhood, never do they cite this structure as particularly attractive or wonderful.
+Locals never brag about the aesthetics or social value of this structure, either.

-More often, visitors and locals alike appreciate and enjoy locations with historic buildings that predate parking demand.
+More often, visitors and locals alike appreciate and enjoy locations with historic buildings that predate parking requirements and demand.
 Like the building now famous for housing Swork

 Photo credit: UrbanPhotoAdventures

 or the charming building that prominently features The Coffee Table

 Another bitter, well-known tale in which the community gained parking takes place at the intersection of Eagle Rock Boulevard and Colorado Boulevard.
 The story is perhaps best described by Eagle Rock resident Rebecca Niederlander: